If you or someone you know is in immediate crisis, please call:

 - Participating in Tweet Chats like #PPDChat and #MHSM.

-- Taking part in Mama’s Comfort Camp on Facebook.
+- Taking part in Mama’s Comfort Camp or MMD’s Friendship Circle or PPDChat Support on Facebook (all peer support groups online.)

 - Reading and commenting on blog posts from Band Back Together or checking out this group blog’s amazing resource pages.